FatihBAKIR/blockstore/README.md

 ### About

 The system is built on nodejs using TypeScript.
-The lower-level elements of the code such as the blockchain functions are implemented in C++17, thus we use packages that allow for an interface between the node event loop and executing C++ functions.
+The lower-level elements of the code such as the blockchain functions are implemented in C++17, thus we use packages that allow for an interface between the node event loop and executing C++ functions. `src/app` contains a demo application consisting of creating posts, and comments on those posts, which sends HTTP requests to instances of Blockstore server nodes located in `src/bs/ts`

 ### Getting Started (Linux/Ubuntu)